Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Offline Dataset Generation

 ACO-MoE is pretrained entirely offline on a paired dataset before any RL training begins.
 This section describes the dataset construction pipeline, which couples VDCS physical degradations with DMC-GB background distractions.
-The resulting HDF5 dataset provides tuples of (corrupted image, clean image, agent-only image, foreground mask, degradation label), which supervise all four loss terms in Eq.~\ref{eq:total_loss}.
+The training tuple contains only (corrupted image, clean image, agent-only image, foreground mask), which supervise the three loss terms in Eq.~\ref{eq:total_loss}.
+The corruption-mode index $k_t$ is stored only as HDF5 metadata for auditing and reproducibility; it is never returned in training minibatches, never fed to the router, and never used as an expert or degradation label.

-We construct a unified dataset over DMControl tasks by sampling pairs of (task, degradation).
+We construct a unified dataset over DMControl tasks by balancing samples across tasks and perturbation-generation settings.
 For each pair, we render clean frames $o_t$ and collect a parallel set of observations under a uniform background setting.
 Foreground masks $m_t$ are then obtained by color-threshold segmentation: pixels deviating from the background appearance beyond a fixed tolerance are labeled foreground, covering the agent and task-relevant objects including goal sites.
 The tolerance is set per-task to ensure robust separation across varied scene appearances.

 For VDCS physical degradations, we apply stochastic intensity jitter within a $\pm10\%$ band around a base severity to encourage robustness to severity variation.
 For DMC-GB background distractions, we render dynamic backgrounds (e.g., natural video clips) or palette-based color shifts to induce appearance changes that are independent of the agent dynamics.
 We use a $0.9/0.1$ train/validation split.
 In our main experiments, images are resized to $84{\times}84$, and we generate 5{,}000 samples per task, with the task list and degradation set matching the settings described in the main text.
 Algorithm~\ref{alg:dataset_generation} summarizes the complete data generation pipeline.